markjsc/RpgGameEngine/Readme.md

 ## Assumptions
 I made the following assumptions in cases where I wasn't quite clear on the details.

-* __Strings vs. Numerics__ - Based on a comment in the provided Readme.MD, I allowed the Values to be strings or numerics.
+* __Strings vs. Numerics__ - Based on a comment in the provided instructions, I allowed the Values to be strings or numerics.
 However the only supported Operation for strings is _Assign_.
 Also, the only supported Comparisons for strings are _Equal_ and _NotEqual_.
   **One critical note:** If an alpha is provided when a numeric Operation or Comparison is to be